Save up to 35%

 Mar.
 28 - Apr.
 5, 2020

-Terence Blanchard’s “opera in jazz” makes its Detroit Opera House debut March 26.
+Terence Blanchard’s “opera in jazz” makes its Detroit Opera House debut this March.
 Based on the real story of prized fighter Emile Griffith, Champion is a reflection on the boxer’s life as he struggles with regret, prejudice and the fluidity of sexual and societal morality.
 Featuring opera star Denyce Graves, Champion is a self-reflective work not to be missed.

 SWAN LAKE American Ballet Theatre